Content on this page was generated by AI and has not been manually reviewed.

 Which VPN method should I choose for a small home network?

 If you want to connect individual devices securely, OpenVPN remote access is typically simplest.
 If you need to connect two networks home and office continuously, IPsec site-to-site is usually the better choice.
-X vpn for edge
+Microsoft edge vs chrome reddit 2026

 Do I need certificates to set up OpenVPN on EdgeRouter X?